bradleycha/tux64/docs/development.md

 ${TUX64_BUILD_ROOT}/tools/bin/${TUX64_TARGET_N64_KERNEL}-gdb \
    -s ${TUX64_BUILD_ROOT}/tools/${TUX64_TARGET_N64_KERNEL}/share/tux64-boot/stageN.sym
 ```

+This has the advantage of being an easily copy-pasted command, but only one symbol file can be loaded at a time.
+Adding additional symbol files will require the above `add-symbol-file` GDB command.

 To start the emulator, type ```continue```, or ```c``` for short in GDB, then untick Tools > Pause Emulation.